ktravula – a travelogue!

 7. Will I need a mobile phone?
 A: Yes, but you don’t have to bring it along from your country.

 8. Will I need a car?
 A: Not usually.
 You’d be able to get by without one on most campuses.
 Many FLTAs however often apply for, and obtain, a driver’s licence before they leave the US.
-It could be a worthwhile endeavour.
+It could be a worthwhile endeavour, so pursue it if you can.

 9. How cold is a cold weather?
 A: Very cold.
-If you have never seen snow before, chances are you will start needing to buy winter clothes and boots as soon as late October.
+If you have never seen snow/experience winter before, chances are you will start needing to buy winter clothes and boots as soon as late October.
 Right now, it is 6 degrees Celsius.

 to be continued…